Interview Q&A

 How would you debug a production issue related to RAG in a Agentic AI with .NET application?

 Short answer: Interviewers want a crisp definition, a practical example from your projects, and awareness of trade-offs—not textbook dumps.
-How to structure your answer (60–90 seconds) Define RAG in plain language for Ag…
+Explain a bit more How to structure your answer (60–90 seconds) Define RAG in pl…

 Mid Detailed